cep104/codechallengeSinatraRoutes5-17-21/README.md

 - make a form for creating a new user
 - make sure everything works correctly.

-Bonus: have your user form be able to create new games (up to three) that are already associated to the user.
+Bonus: have your user form be able to create new game_blogs (up to three) that are already associated to the user.